spicysoft/jp-www-gitlab-com/sites/uncategorized/source/company/culture/inclusion/leadership-dib-council/index.html.md

 ---
 layout: handbook-page-toc
-title: Executive Diversity Inclusion & Belonging Council
+title: Leadership Diversity Inclusion & Belonging Council
 description: "A strategic group of Senior leaders URG Leaders who assist the DIB team to implement the strategy and align the strategy to the Division's strategic imperatives"
-canonical_path: "/company/culture/inclusion/executive-dib-council/"
+canonical_path: "/company/culture/inclusion/leadership-dib-council/"
 ---

-# Executive Diversity Inclusion & Belonging Council
+# Leadership Diversity Inclusion & Belonging Council

 A strategic group of Senior leaders Leaders who assist the DIB team in implementing the Corporate DIB strategy and provide insights to the DIB team on the Division's strategic imperatives.
 Each representative will bring a unique set of capabilities such as but not limited to: